dipeshkaphle/dipeshkaphle.github.io/content/posts/y-combinator.md

 ```

 The issue with this is, the moment you call `fix` with some `f`, it'll first try
 to evaluate the `fix f` in RHS, which just keeps on going forever.
-Haskell doesn't
+Haskell
-suffer from the issue because it only actually evaluates it when it's needed.
+doesn't suffer from the issue because it only actually evaluates it when it's

-Similar definition actually wouldn't make sense in OCaml.
-Below is one example why.

-In Haskell, something like `x=1:x` is valid and if you wanted such constructs to
-be legal, that's when you could use a fix.
+needed.

 ```bash
 ghci> fix f = f (fix f)